Individual Ready Reserve Musters

-The U.S. Marine Corps hosts Individual Ready Reserve musters across the United States, including Manhattan Beach, Calif.
-Jan.
+The U.S. Marine Corps hosts Individual Ready Reserve (IRR) musters across the United States, including Manhattan Beach, Cali., Jan.
 21 and Tampa, Fl., Jan.
-28, to educate IRR Marines on opportunities for continued service in the Marine Corps Reserve.
+28, 2023, to promote recruitment and retention within the Selected Marine Corps Reserves.
+The Marine Corps IRR is a segment of the Marine Corps Ready Reserve composed of former active duty or reserve military personnel.
 Marines in the IRR may be ordered to attend at least one muster duty a year to complete administrative obligations.
 (U.S. Marine Corps video by Lance Cpl.
 Jennifer Delacruz)

+The Music within the following video production is copyright material used under license with HookSounds contract dated 30 Nov.
+2023.

 |Date Taken: